Liliannatt/Liliannatt/README.md

-## Hi there 👋
+## Hi there 👋 I'm Tingting!

-👋 Hi there!
-I'm Tingting
-🎓 Currently exploring the fields of speech recognition, computer vision, machine learning, and augmented reality with a goal of developing innovative social robotics solutions.
-I code in Python, JavaScript, and C#, and I'm constantly learning new technologies to expand my skills.
+🎓 Currently exploring the fields of speech recognition, computer vision, machine learning, and augmented reality to develop innovative social robotics solutions.
+I code in Python, JavaScript, and C# and constantly learn new technologies to expand my skills.

-💻 I’m particularly interested in:
+🤔 I’m particularly interested in:

       🤖 Human-Robot Interaction

       📸 Computer Vision

       🧠 Speech recognition

-🛠️ Augmented Reality and Virtual Reality interactive programming 💻 Social robotic
+      🛠️ Augmented Reality and Virtual Reality interactive programming

+      💻 Social robotic

 📚 Currently learning about deep learning and computer vision to better understand the capabilities of machine learning models.

-🚀 Future goal: To develop multimodal interactive robot programming and create a robot that can help people live happier and healthier lives.
+🚀 Future goal: To develop multimodal interactive robot programming and create a robot to help people live happier and healthier lives.

 🔗 Let's connect, collaborate, and build something meaningful together!